Bhatpara: Rupdas Babur Ghat

 One of the oldest ghats, it belongs to the Mukherjee family.
 Since almost 100 years back Radhakanta Mukherjee built the ghat in 1908 and dedicated it to his father Late Rupdas Mukherjee on the bank of River Ganga.
-Apart from that there is a Ganga-nasi Ghar (for Antorjali Jatra), Rupeswar Shiv Mandir.
+Apart from that there is a Ganga-basi Ghar (for Antorjali Jatra), Rupeswar Shiv Mandir.
 The family carries on with their traditional Ratha Jatra which was started in the year of 1912.

 Bhatpara Gure Bari

 It is one of the oldest zamindari houses of Bhatpara where an age-old Durga Puja is celebrated.

 Balaram Sarkar Ghat

 It is a ghat beside the Ganges.
 It is the oldest ghat of Bhatpara.

 Panch Mukhi Hanuman Mandir

 Just 200 metres from Kankinara Bazar towards the Kankinara Ghat, the Panch Mukhi Hanuman Mandir is located.

 The evening Arti of lord Hanuman is also famous.

 Bhatpara Kali Temple

 It is a temple in this locality, beside the Ganga river and the ghat named Balaram Sarkar Ghat.